-Interest in N95 masks is surging.
+Hey, if you are reading this, you must know that the interest in N95 masks is surging.
 With more transmissible Covid-19 variants circulating in between the countries, people are feeling the need for extra protection.
 Most people don’t realize different countries have different standards for their respirators.
-We are here to help clarify some key similarities between the respirators in various countries:
+We are here to help clarify some key similarities between these respirators in various countries:

 - N95 (United States NIOSH-42CFR84)

 - Korea 1st class (Korea KMOEL – 2017-64)

 - KMOEL – 2017-64PFF2 (ABNT/NBR 13.698-2011 – Brazil)